Mexico Field Trips, February and March 1980

 word got around that we were buying, it didn’t take long!
 The

-women, however, were asking too much & the mestiza lady kept
+women, however, were asking too much and the mestiza lady kept

 shaking her head.
-She buys their goods & sells them in Mexico
+She buys their goods and sells them in Mexico

 City.